tkimhofer/msbrowser/pkgdown/articles/pars.md

 ## ***<span style="color:red">mzdiff</span>***: Accepted closeness of two signals in m/z dimension
 The *mzdiff* parameter specifies the allowed minimum distance of two co-eluting peaks in m/z dimension.
 An *mzdiff* value of 1 indicates that the m/z value of two signals with overalpping scan times be at least 1 in order for both signals to be included in the result peak list.

-The centwave *mzdiff* parameter can also take negative values, indicating that the same data point can be allocated to two different peaks.
+CentWave's *mzdiff* parameter can also take negative values, indicating that the same data point can be allocated to two different peaks.
 Assigning negative *mzdiff* values has implications for further downstream processing steps, e.g., establishing correspondence of overlapping peaks across different samples.
 Higher *mzdiff* paramter values lead to detecting more potential singals, lower values reduce the number of signals detected.

 Below is an example using the same data processed with *mzdiff* values of 1 and 0.01.